 Hirsutism is another side effect, so women with PCOS might discover more whiskers on their chin and jawline.

-If the above symptoms describe you, talk to your doctor about the possibility of PCOS.
+If those symptoms describe you, talk to your doctor about the possibility of PCOS.

 Either your adrenal glands are producing too much on their own or their production is being accelerated by certain arthritis or asthma medications.